Ithar/java-spring-boot-reactive-movies/README.md

 # java-spring-boot-reactive-movies

-Reactive web app for movies with CRUD and mongo DB.
+Reactive web API for movies with CRUD and mongo DB.

 #### Features
 - Reactive Webflux